Concussion

 - Helmets are not effective at preventing movement of the brain within the skull.

-- At preparticipation medical visits, providers should emphasize that reporting concussion immediately is essential and that loss of consciousness is not the only manifestation of concussion.
+- At preparticipation medical visits, providers should emphasize that reporting concussion immediately is essential.

 - Children with more than one concussion should be cleared by a physician before returning to activity.